BIS economist Shin Hyun-song named Bank of Korea governor

-SEOUL, March 22 : South Korean economist Shin Hyun-song, best known for predicting the 2008 Global Financial Crisis, was named on Sunday to head the central bank, facing inflation risk from the Iran war and uneven growth in Asia's fourth-largest economy.
+SEOUL: South Korean economist Shin Hyun-song, best known for predicting the 2008 Global Financial Crisis, was named on Sunday (Mar 22) to head the central bank, facing inflation risk from the Iran war and uneven growth in Asia's fourth-largest economy.

 "As seen in the recent Middle East situation, domestic and global economic conditions are not separate from each other, which will make his expertise stand out even more," a spokesperson at the presidential Blue House told a briefing on Sunday.